sofiayem/rtd-doc-tests/docs/source/requester.rst

               jcaPEMWriter.close();
               String publicKey = new String(baos.toByteArray());

+              // The private key is required to sign requests.
+              // Convert it into PEM format and make sure to put into a file to save it in some secure place later:
+              StringWriter stringWriter = new StringWriter();
+              JcaPEMWriter pemWriter = new JcaPEMWriter(stringWriter);
+              try (PrintStream out = new PrintStream(new FileOutputStream("private.pem"))) {
+                  pemWriter.writeObject(keyPair);
+                  pemWriter.close();
+                  String pem = stringWriter.toString();
+                  out.print(pem);
+              }

+              // Get a seed to form a request:
+              String seed = getNewSeed();
               // Form a request body for member.create:
-              String seed = getNewSeed();
               Schema.Params memberParams = new Schema.Params();
               memberParams.setSeed(seed);
               memberParams.setCallSite("member.create");